-Just ask for songthaew to Wat Rong Khun, and let the driver know.
+Just ask for a songthaew to Wat Rong Khun, and let the driver know where you’re going.
 You pay when you arrive, and the driver will notify you when you’re at the temple.
 We were dropped off at the road outside the White Temple.

 More information about Wat Rong Khun

 A white ornate Buddhist temple that is quite different compared to other Thai Buddhist temples.
 It’s easy to understand where the name comes from as the temple is almost all white.